f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

 r5000 Series Multitenancy
 ==========================

-Each r5000 Series appliance has 32 vCPU’s, however 6 of those vCPU’s are dedicated to the F5OS layer.
+Each r5000 appliance has 32 vCPU’s, however 6 of those vCPU’s are dedicated to the F5OS layer.
 This leaves 26 vCPU’s left over for use by tenants on the r5900, 18 vCPU's for the r5800, and 12 vCPU's for the r5600.
-You can dedicate all vCPU’s to one large tenant, or you can allocate smaller numbers of VCPU’s per tenant so that you can deploy many tenants.
+You can dedicate all vCPU’s to one large tenant, or you can allocate smaller numbers of vCPU’s per tenant so that you can deploy many tenants.
 Below are examples of the total number of vCPU's supported for each r5000 platform.

 The r5900 has 32 vCPU's total, 6 vCPU's reserved for F5OS, and 26 vCPU's left over for use by tenants: